CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Muscle control.
 Baby’s attempts at touching, looking and interacting are very tiny at first.

 The stimulation your newborn receives from your eye contact, talking and touching helps his brain cells develop at an incredible rate.
-While he can see, hear and feel from birth, your baby’s vision is blurry.
-He’ll learn to identify his mother first from her scent.
+While they can see, hear and feel from birth, baby’s vision is blurry.
+They’ll learn to identify their mother first from her scent.

 Crying is how babies communicate best, and you can expect lots of it.
-“You can never spoil a baby in these first few months—in fact, the more promptly and consistently you comfort your baby’s fussing in the first six months, the less demanding the baby is likely to be when he or she is older,” Hernandez-Puga says.
+“You can never spoil a baby in these first few months—in fact, the more promptly and consistently you comfort your baby’s fussing in the first six months, the less demanding the baby is likely to be when they’re is older,” Hernandez-Puga says.

 Tips For Helping Baby Get Through The Fourth Trimester

 • Motion.
-Walking, dancing, placing baby in a swing or even a trip in the car can help her relax.
+Walking, dancing, placing baby in a swing or even a trip in the car can help them relax.

 • A warm bath.
 Warm water can be relaxing for some babies and might help you establish a bedtime routine.